InformaticsMatters/pipelines-utils/README.md

     $ ./gradlew runPipelineTester -Pptargs=-opipelines

+Additionally, if you only want to run some specific tests within a directory you can added their names to the directory with `.`.
+For example, to only run the test `test_x_100` in the `pipelines`
+directory: -

+    $ ./gradlew runPipelineTester -Pptargs=-opipelines.test_x_100

+To run all the tests in the `pipelines` directory and the `test_probe` test in the `pipelines-2` directory: -

+    $ ./gradlew runPipelineTester -Pptargs=-opipelines,pipelines-2.test_probe

 ### In Docker
 You can run the pipeline tests in Docker using their expected container image (defined in the service descriptor).
 Doing this gives you added